nautes-labs/website/src/en/guide/user-guide/cluster.md

 ---
 # Register Runtime Cluster

 Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for deploying applications in Nautes.

 Runtime clusters are used to host the runtime environment for applications.
 The supported cluster types include physical clusters and virtual clusters.

 Support both [Command Line](deploy-an-application.md#register-runtime-cluster) and API for registering runtime clusters.

 ## Prerequisites

 ### Create Access Token

 You need to create an access token as a request header for requesting APIs.
 For more information, refer to [Register a GitLab Account](deploy-an-application.md#register-a-gitlab-account).

 ### Import Certificates

 If you want to access Nautes API Server using the HTTPS protocol, you need to [import certificates](deploy-an-application.md#import-certificates).

 ## Register Physical Cluster（API）

+### Compose physical cluster registration request

-1. Generate an API request example by API definition `Cluster_SaveCluster` and add the access token as a request header.
+Compose an API request example by API definition `Cluster_SaveCluster` and add the access token as a request header.

 ```Shell
     # Replace the variable $api-server-address with the access address of the Nautes API Server